davidschober/recipes/content/butter-chicken.md

 3. Add the heavy cream and simmer for 8-10 minutes stirring occasionally.
 Serve over Basmati rice or with naan.

 ## Notes
+Prep time is longer than 5 minutes.
 Add peas.
 We use yogurt (mixed with a little water for consistency).
 Could also use coconut milk.
 From: https://gimmedelicious.com/easy-20-minute-butter-chicken/